 Recruiting engineers is one of the most challenging aspects of the software industry according to the State of Software Development report.
 There is a general lack of developers, so finding and hiring the right people is a nightmare.

 Today we will look behind the scenes at Asana and reveal how they recruit the best engineers.

-Fanni Karolina Tóth of Coding Sans interviewed Greg Sabo, engineering manager at Asana.
+Fanni Karolina Tóth interviewed Greg Sabo, engineering manager at Asana in episode 10 of the Level-up Engineering podcast.
 Greg puts a lot of effort into recruiting engineers for Asana, so he’s deeply familiar with the ins and outs of the process.